The Fennimore Doll and Toy Museum has three cases with featured exhibits that change periodically.

-The special Cast Iron Toys exhibit is on loan from Torry and Kay Groves of Livingston.
-The collection includes horse-drawn fire trucks, trucks, road construction equipment, fire trucks and cars and has been expanded to include 8 carriages and buckboards.
-These examples of seldom seen vehicles are fantastic.
+A special collection of Cast Iron Toys is on loan from Torry and Kay Groves of Livingston, WI.
+The collection includes horse-drawn fire trucks, road construction equipment, carriages and cars.
 Many thanks to Torry Groves for sharing his collection with the museum visitors!

-The Fennimore Doll and Toy Museum is located at 1365 6th Street, Fennimore WI, and is open daily from May 23 - August 31, 10 a.m. to 4 p.m. and is open every weekend Sept 1 through Oct 31.
+The Fennimore Doll and Toy Museum is at 1365 6th Street, Fennimore WI, and is open daily from Memorial Day weekend - August 31, 10 a.m. to 4 p.m. and is open every weekend Sept 1 through Oct 31.
 Other dates by appointment.
-Admission is $3 for adults; $1.50 for students; under 5 are free.
 Individuals, families and groups are welcome.
 Special programs can be arranged by appointment.
 Please call the museum at 608-822-4100 or call Connie at 608-822-7920 for more information.

 10 a.m. - 4 p.m.